Efficiently stabbing convex polygons and variants of the Hadwiger-Debrunner $(p, q)$-theorem: Computing stabbing points in an Ordered-Helly system

-As soon as we find a point $b$ stabbing at least $k$ sets, we return $b$ along with the $\preceq$-min of every set in $\F$ which is not stabbed by $b$. \end{proof}
+As soon as we find a point $b$ stabbing at least $k+1$ sets, we return $b$ along with the $\preceq$-min of every set in $\F$ which is not stabbed by $b$. \end{proof}

-Armed with these algorithms, we can now prove the following:
+With these algorithms, we can now prove the following.

-\begin{proposition} Let $\F$ be a family of $\mathfrak{S}$-compact sets with the $(p,q)$-property.
+\begin{theorem} Let $\F$ be a family of $\mathfrak{S}$-compact sets with the $(p,q)$-property.
 Suppose we have access to the relevant oracles described above.
-Then we can compute a set of at most $p-q+1$ elements stabbing $\F$ in time
+We can compute a set of at most $p-q+1$ elements stabbing $\F$ in time